PureStorage-OpenConnect/arc-px-vmware-faststart/kubernetes/modules/px_store/README.md

 # Overview

-This module deploys Portworx to the target kubernetes cluster and creates a storage class
+This module deploys Portworx PX Store to the target kubernetes cluster and creates a storage class.
+PX Store is a fully software defined storage solution for kubernetes and platforms based on kubernetes.

 # Usage